 Once you become pregnant, your hormones are going to behave much differently than they normally would.
 The very first sign is usually tender breasts – your body knows you’re pregnant even if you don’t, and it’s going to begin building up the tissue that you’ll need to create milk.

-Some other symptoms may include:
+Some other symptoms of Very Early Pregnancy may include:

 - Feeling extra tired – Usually, women will be exhausted during the early stages of pregnancy as their body goes through so many changes.

 - Feeling sick – We’ve all heard about morning sickness, but it can actually happen at any time throughout the day.
 Usually, you won’t start feeling sick until at least 4 weeks after conception.